enriquembale/unit_converter/README.md

 # Unit Converter (Written in C)

-A unit converter i wrote while learning C
+A unit converter i wrote while learning C at 16

 This repository contains several versions of the project to document my progress as i learned new concepts\